From Jar to native cross-platform Java with pipeline

 CORS policy

-For most of the time, I developed with Firefox.
-In Chrome, I ran into an issue of a missing CORS (Cross-site resource sharing) security policy.
-This could be due to different browser configurations.
+It’s inevitable that we run into an issue of a missing CORS (Cross-site resource sharing) security policy.
 This measure prevents access to resources from a different port, like an axios request from 5173 to 8080.
 If you encounter this issue, set up a Spring CORS proxy that reroutes the requests to the origin port.
+The most basic setup:

 @Bean